Fed's Mester: U.S. likely to avoid serious downturn; content to keep rates steady

 CLEVELAND, Oct 10 (Reuters) - The U.S. economy will likely skirt a serious downturn despite current risks from trade and a slowing global economy, Cleveland Federal Reserve President Loretta Mester said on Thursday, arguing that absent evidence of a "material change" in the outlook the central bank should not cut rates any more.

-Mester said that she opposed the rate cuts her colleagues approved in September along with the one in July but was content to maintain those lower rates "for a while" to support firmer inflation.
+Mester said that she opposed the rate cut her colleagues approved in September along with the one in July, but was now content to maintain those lower rates "for a while" to support firmer inflation.

+"My view of appropriate policy has become more accommodative since last year," she said.

+But her outlook was generally bullish, less concerned about signals the bond market was sending through a flat yield curve and confident so far that U.S. consumers remained "in a good place" and able to continue spending.

-Despite global weakness and recent signs the U.S. manufacturing sector was slowing, "the data indicate that the economy continues to perform well along a number of dimensions," particularly with low unemployment, rising wages and strong consumer spending, Mester said in remarks at John Carroll University near Cleveland.
+Despite global weakness and recent signs the U.S. manufacturing sector was slowing, "the data indicate that the economy continues to perform well along a number of dimensions," particularly with low unemployment, Mester said in remarks at John Carroll University near Cleveland.

 "The question is whether the economy will remain resilient," she said.
 While it was "not too difficult to envision" an outcome where firms trim capital spending and hiring, and undercut households as a result, "on balance, I continue to expect that we will avoid a more serious turndown in the economy," with growth continuing and the unemployment rate remaining below 4 percent for the next two years.